surf3s/EDM/readme.md

 I am working on this.
 Once this program is working smoothly, I will add plot functionality.

-##### Update (June 21, 2022)
-1. Fix a number of bugs (some of them important)
-2. Added a screen called Test COM to help test serial connections to the total station
-3. Started adding support for Sokkia.
-I need someone who can help me debug this.
-4. Made the logging actual log something useful.
-5. Create a PyPi project called edm-py so that Linux and MacOS users can easily install the program

-##### Update (July 1, 2022)
-1. Tweaked the default CFG to carry unit and increment ID
-2. Changed how increment works a bit (should work properly now)
-3. Disabled multitouch to disable red dot on right mouse click
-4. Check to see if mdf or sdf file is specified (from EDMWin and EDM-Mobile).
-5. Change to json format and give warning#$
-6. Check to see if json file can be found
-7. If not, new empty file is created and warning given
-8. Prism height - whether menu or manual - carries between shots
-9. Prism height menu - works better with keyboard (enter key and arrow keys)
-10. A number of issues with using the program before opening a CFG fixed

-##### Update (July 6, 2022)
-1. Improvements in CSV file import
-2. Some misc. bug fixing
-3. Added CSV export to EDMWin (see oldstoneage.com website)

-##### Update (July 16, 2022)
-1. Microscribe setup asked for prism
-2. Manual XYZ or VDH didn't work for setups
-3. Welcome screen kept reappearing

-##### Update (July 18, 2022)
-1. Bugs in editing that converted numeric values to string values

-##### Update (July 21, 2022)
-1. Bugs in datagrid
-2. Bugs in data filter in edit last record
-3. Bug in starting path that meant a first CFG could not be opened

 ##### Update (March 2, 2023)
 1. Added and debugged Topcon stations
 2. Added and debugged Leica and Leica GeoCom stations